MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-servlet-application-to-azure-spring-cloud.md

 ### Migrate to Spring Boot

 1. If your application relies on libraries injected via JNDI resources (such as JDBC drivers), add these libraries as dependencies into your POM file.
-Remove the libraries from the application server (typically from the `tomcat/lib` directory), and verify that the application runs with full functionality before proceeding.
+Remove the libraries from the Tomcat server (typically from the `tomcat/lib` directory), and verify that the application runs with full functionality before proceeding.

 1. Add the Spring Boot parent POM your POM file as [shown here](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#getting-started-first-application-pom).